Cash-Poor Louisiana City Considers Launching Cryptocurrency And ICO To Fund Blockchain Project

 The city of Lafayette, Louisiana, is considering rolling out its own cryptocurrency and launching an initial coin offering (ICO) to raise funds to build blockchain projects and finance public works.

-Mayor Joel Robideaux wants to position Lafayette (population: 127,626) as a technological hub, and said having its own cryptocurrency could bolster and diversify the cash-strapped city’s struggling economy.
+Mayor Joel Robideaux wants to position Lafayette, with its population of 127,626, as a technological hub, and said having its own cryptocurrency could bolster and diversify the cash-strapped city’s struggling economy.

-“[We could use the proceeds to] build a living lab of blockchain researchers and developers,” Robideaux said (via the Acadiana Advocate).
+“[We could use the proceeds to] build a living lab of blockchain researchers and developers,” Robideaux said, via the Acadiana Advocate.
 “Our cultural economy is the low-hanging fruit.
 It already exists and it can only get bigger.”

 Robideaux dismissed concerns that cryptocurrencies like bitcoin can be used for money-laundering and tax evasion, saying it has many useful applications.